How to Scale Paid User Acquisition in 2023: A 5-Step Process for Success

 For each Paid UA project, this is the “golden phase.”
 When given a budget to spend, whatever the amount, it would not be very considerate to start immediately spending it without checking what past activities have been done and, most importantly, if we’re ready to measure success.

-Questions to ask: what are the past activities and types of messaging used?
+Questions to ask: what past activities have been done?
+What are the past activities and types of messaging used?
 Is tech infrastructure ready to measure success?

 After the audit phase has been completed and we’ve got a clear understanding of the status quo, we need to go into the phase where we try to figure out the best way to spend our budget and achieve our goals.

-Questions to ask: what’s our target audience, and what are the best channels to reach it?
+Questions to ask: what is your main goal for the paid UA Activities?
+What’s our target audience, and what are the best channels to reach it?
 What’s the message to communicate and the creative strategy?
+What are the app USPs?

 Once the strategy is defined and approved, it’s time to implement the actual campaigns.
 That is a crucial phase because the accuracy of the campaign’s structure, for example, will define the ability to measure success and scale the paid user acquisition activities.